crawlkit/crawlkit/README.md

 * `.defaultAbsoluteTo`: `String` this is where a URL gets rewritten to if it is absolute, but doesn't have a protocol.
 Defaults to `http://`.
 * `.phantomParameters`: `Object` map of parameters to pass to PhantomJS.
 You can use this for example to ignore SSL errors.
 For a list of parameters, please refer to the [PhantomJS documentation](http://phantomjs.org/api/command-line.html).
 * `.phantomPageSettings`: `Object` map of settings to pass to an opened page.
 You can use this for example for Basic Authentication.
 For a list of options, please refer to the [PhantomJS documentation](http://phantomjs.org/api/webpage/property/settings.html).
+* `.followRedirects`: `boolean` whether to follow redirects or not.
+When following redirects, the original page is not processed.
+Defaults to `false`.